canelhasmateus/diamond/vault/reference/Observability.md

 .
 Looking at it hides the fact that, for a given threshold to be reached, there are other 5% of responses that had to be worse.

 .
-Worse still is the monitoring and reporting of averages, [[Human Phenomena#Implicit Assumption|which are non-sensical in the context of highly skewed distributions that latencies follow.]]
+Worse still is the monitoring and reporting of averages, which are [[Implicit Assumptions|non-sensical]] in the context of highly skewed distributions that latencies follow.
-    .. its common to have your 99.999% be 1000x greater than your 99%
+    .. its common to have your 99.999% be 1000x greater than your 99%.